Just like the canal it hides, you can easily go past the Alexandra Canal Linear Park a million times without even knowing that it is there.

 Set up to commemorate Earth Day 2013 by Sharp and the National Parks Board’s Garden City Fund, the Butterfly Garden was designed by upper secondary school students Nurfadilah Jalil and Dina Dayana Abdul Rashid from Serangoon Secondary School.
-Their design for the star-shaped garden is made up of a round bush surrounded four other varieties of plants that help butterflies find food and lay eggs.
+Their design for the star-shaped garden is made up of a round bush surrounded by four other varieties of plants that help butterflies find food and lay eggs.

 Playground #2: The Aural Playground

 A short distance away at Block 61A is the next playground on the trail.
 The squiggly blue and red tubes are ‘Telephone Tubes’ for talking into and stand between the big metal dishes, also known as ‘Parabolic Dishes’, to hear your voice amplified.

 Also part of the playground is a ‘supernova’ merry-go-round, a unique trampoline and little gondola that will give your arms a good workout!

 Playground #3: Bug Playground

 At Block 61C of Strathmore Avenue is the ‘Bug Playground’.
 See if your kids are able to spot the ladybird design.
 We think that the swing looks like a four-legged spider (if there was ever such a thing).

 As if to remind park visitors that a canal lies underfoot, the Dawson Water Terrace comprises a set of Water Steps and a Reflective Pool which gets its water from the Alexandra Canal below.
 It is treated to make it clean for recreational use.

 This next playground found beside Block 81 Strathmore Avenue is so-named for the yellow plastic climbing wall and the puzzle underneath.
 See if you can figure it out.